yambo-code/aiida-yambo/docs/source/user_guide/get_started/tutorial.rst

 G0W0 (Yambo)
 ------------
-Now we are ready to run the a G0W0 calculations in the plasmon-pole approximation (PPA), in particular we compute the direct band gap at Gamma of GaAs.
+Now we are ready to run a G0W0 calculation in the plasmon-pole approximation (PPA), in particular we compute the direct band gap at Gamma of GaAs.

 ::